All Episodes

 So let's use Elmo as a propaganda tool so we can indoctrinate little children into believing Donald Trump's a bad man because he wants a travel ban and he wants to vet refugees.

-Which brings us to the the point of of everything I want to talk about today.
+Well, I think CNN has now hit another new low, which brings us to the point of everything I want to talk about today.

 You know, how many more years do I have to tell you that journalism in America is dead?